 We report on the appearance of a strong persistent photoconductivity (PPC) and conductor-like behaviour in zinc tin oxide (ZTO) thinfilm phototransistors.
 The active ZTO channel layer was prepared by remote plasma reactive sputtering and possesses an amorphous structure.
-Under sub-bandgap excitation of ZTO with UV light, the photocurrent reaches as high as ~10-4 A (a photo-to-dark current ratio of ~10^7) and remains close to this high value after switching off the light.
+Under sub-bandgap excitation of ZTO with UV light, the photocurrent reaches as high as $\sim 10^{-4}$ A (a photo-to-dark current ratio of ~ 107) and remains close to this high value after switching off the light.
 During this time, the ZTO TFT exhibits strong PPC with long-lasting recovery time, which leads the appearance of the conductor-like behaviour in ZTO semiconductor.
-In the present case, the conductivity changes over six orders of magnitude, from ~10-7 to 0.92 Ω -1cm-1.
+In the present case, the conductivity changes over six orders of magnitude, from ~ 10^{-7} to $0.92/\Omega$ /cm.
 After UV exposure, the ZTO compound can potentially remain in the conducting state for up to a month.
 The underlying physics of the observed PPC effect is investigated by studying defects (deep states and tail states) by employing a discharge current analysis (DCA) technique.
 Findings from the DCA study reveal direct evidence for the involvement of sub-bandgap tail states of the ZTO in the strong PPC, while deep states contribute to mild PPC.

 Coupling, or interaction between constituent materials, in ternary/quaternary compounds or hybrid composites has the potential to unlock exceptional properties which are superior to those of the pristine binary materials.
 Furthermore, the bandgap energy can be easily tuned by changing the compositional stoichiometry of the ternary/quaternary oxide semiconductors according to requirements.
-Recently, amorphous compound oxide semiconductors (AOS) have unlocked new electronic and optoelectronic functionality with the development of transparent and flexible devices 1-6.
+Recently, amorphous compound oxide semiconductors (AOS) have unlocked new electronic and optoelectronic functionality with the development of transparent and flexible devices1-6.
 The initial breakthrough came through the first demonstration of indium gallium zinc oxide (IGZO) thinfilm transistors (TFTs) by the Hosono group in 20047.
 IGZO based TFTs have been used in flat panel displays8 and flash memory applications9 due to its high electron mobility, strong light sensitivity, and ultralow power consumption.
 However, many research laboratories have recently ramped up research on alternative AOS TFT materials to avoid over-reliance on indium^{2,10,11}.
 Similar to IGZO, a simple ternary oxide, zinc-tin-oxide (ZTO), is also very sensitive to light and highly conductive12.
 In addition, ZTO has better chemical stability against oxidation and chemical etching13.
 Recently, TFTs made with ZTO active channels have been demonstrated, and show promising electrical characteristics^{6,14-16}.
-The reported results/performance of ZTO based TFTs indicate that it could be a good competitor to IGZO based TFTs.
-However, the photoelectrical properties of ZTO TFTs have been less well-explored, and there are very few reports in the literature17-19.
+The reported results/ performance of ZTO based TFTs indicate that it could be a good competitor to IGZO based TFTs.
+However, the photo-electrical properties of ZTO TFTs have been less well-explored, and there are very few reports in the literature17-19.
 Oxide semiconductors suffer from one critical issue, namely persistent photoconductivity (PPC), which hinders successful commercial applications in photosensing.
 In order to resolve this issue, various materials and approaches have been introduced and studied over the past few years^{18,20-22}.
+However, a straightforward and effective technology applicable to all AOS has yet to develop.
+Although, it is believed that oxygen vacancies are responsible for the PPC effect, direct evidence for this has yet to emerge.
+Consequently, the lack of in-depth understanding of PPC in binary and ternary oxides has impeded its useful exploitation in optoelectronics.
+A detailed study on the photoexcited transport and sensing properties of the ZTO would be helpful to the research community for the development of next-generation flexible optoelectronic devices.